 Some non-traditional schools offer late-evening, night, weekend or distance classes to make it possible for students with children and working students to get a high school education.

-In some alternative schools, conventional grades are replaced by written evaluations of their students’ progress.
+In some alternative schools, written evaluations replace conventional grades to record students’ progress.
 In others, academic credit is given for any internships or work experiences that the student has participated in.

 Flexible graduation requirements

-Some non-traditional high schools have flexible graduation requirements so students are not forced to take a certain number of specified classes each semester.
+Some non-traditional high schools have flexible graduation requirements.
+Students are not forced to take a certain number of specified classes each semester.
 Instead, they are allowed to choose a subject that they have a particular interest in.
 This allows students to specialize in their chosen field of interest instead of focusing on subjects that they are not interested in.

 Additional resources to address students’ mental, emotional and social needs